SenthuranSivananthan/az-datashare-articles/e2e-rest-flow/post.md

 ![ADLS Gen 2 file system with the uploaded files](./media/e2e-rest-flow/provider-fs-uploaded-files.PNG)

-#### Setup filesystem for the Consumer storage account
+#### Setup file system for the Consumer storage account

-Create a filesystem on the storage account using the `az storage container` command.
-Data from the Provider storage account will be copied to this filesystem in subsequent steps.
+Create a file system on the storage account using the `az storage container` command.
+Data from the Provider storage account will be copied to this file system in subsequent steps.

 To upload data, set the environment variable `AZURE_STORAGE_CONNECTION_STRING` with the connection string of the storage account.
 This information is extracted using the `--query` Azure CLI option.